szintia/order-service/README.md

 ![image](https://github.com/szintia/validation-service/assets/8359566/1d567e27-781c-4a55-ac5e-2600755cc279)

 # Building and verifying Dockerfile
-NOTE - Kafka configuration is not added yet to the Dockerfile <br />

 To create our own Docker image, the executable artifact from the validation service, we need to
 1. build the Dockerfile (committed to the project) with a tag 1.0 and with a name "my-app":<br />
    ``` docker build -t my-app:1.0 .```<br />